ylecuyer/survey-gizmo-ruby/README.md

 questions = survey.actual_questions

 # Create a question for your survey.
 The returned object will be given an :id parameter by SG.
-question = SurveyGizmo::API::Question.create(survey_id: survey.id, title: 'Do you like ruby?', type: 'checkbox')
+question = SurveyGizmo::API::Question.create(survey_id: survey.id, title: 'Do u ruby?', type: 'checkbox')
 # Update a question
-question.title = "Do you LOVE Ruby?"
+question.title = "Do u <3 Ruby?"
 question.save
 # Destroy a question
 question.destroy